tabasano/wavseq/tutorial_smml.md

 data in these map text must start with instrument number. without it, the line text is used for section name. if the word 'Guitar' appears, it is included for searching keyword until the next section name line appears.
 ```

-Piano
+Piano Section
 1 hoge piano
 2 foo
 3 bar

-Guitar
+Guitar Section
 4 one
 5 two

 ```
-in this list, 1,2 and 3 match the keyword 'piano'.
-So '(p:guitar,2)' selects an instrument line '5 two' as the 2nd reslt of searching 'guitar' and will used instead of no word 'piano' on it.
+so in this list, instrument number 1,2 and 3 match the keyword 'piano'.
+So '(p:guitar,2)' selects an instrument line '5 two' as the 2nd result of searching 'guitar' and will be used instead of no word 'guitar' on it.

 ## hex data
 ;; until smml syntax is completed, raw hex parts can be used for complex data and things you don't know how to inprement in data.